buildwithfavas/react-codeMalyalamNotes/my-first-app/README.md

 # React

-- Javascript library to build Frontend/UI Components in a web page
+- Javascript library to build Frontend/UI Components in a web page.

 ## Library vs Framework

-- Framework will give all tools for development and testing
+- Framework will give all tools for development and testing.
-- Any change in application should be done with framework
+- Any change in application should be done with framework.
-- Library is just a supporting software
+- Library is just a supporting software.

 - create-react-app (Dev environment)

-- Development tools in react is optional
+- Development tools in react is optional.
 - But since it helps, almost everyone uses it.

 - Single Page Application (SPA)